getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ### Requirements for end-users
 The quality framework should facilitate a metric that is objective, relatable, and relatively understandable for an end-user.
-We are looking for a middle ground between objective QoS metrics (Throughput, packet loss, jitter, average latency) and subjective but understandable QoE metrics (MOS, 5-star ratings).
+A middle ground between objective QoS metrics (Throughput, packet loss, jitter, average latency) and subjective but understandable QoE metrics (MOS, 5-star ratings).
 The ideal framework should be objective, like QoS metrics, and understandable,